GSA/fedramp-gov/_policy/2024-02-15-CSP_Authorization_Playbook.md

   - JAB Authorization

 ---
-This first volume of the CSP Authorization Playbook provides an overview of all of the partners involved in a FedRAMP authorization, things to consider when determining your authorization strategy, the types of authorizations, and important considerations for your offering when working with FedRAMP.
+This CSP Authorization Playbook provides an overview of all of the partners involved in a FedRAMP authorization, things to consider when determining your authorization strategy, the types of authorizations, and important considerations for your offering when working with FedRAMP.